Prescrypto/DopeWars.js/README.md

-DopeWars.js
+PrescryptoWars.js
 ===========

-A drug-dealing game set in streets of Montreal City.
+A pharma-dealing game set in latam during 2021.

 ## About

-DopeWars.js was written by Nicolas Hurtubise.
 This game was inspired by the UNIX rewrite of the MS-DOS program Dope Wars, which in turn was inspired by John E. Dell's "Drug Wars" game.
 Yup, that game has a long history.
 Though it's probably the first one to implement drug-consuming.

 ## License

 This game is licensed under the MIT license.

-## Contributors
+## Credit

+PrescryptoWars.js was forked from DrugWars.js by Nicolas Hurtubise.

+* disusered
+* ebarojas
-* Nicolas Hurtubise *(Main developer)*
+* Nicolas Hurtubise
-* djura-san *(Serbian (latin and cyrillic) translation)*
+* djura-san

-To contribute on this project, just fork [this repository](https://github.com/316k/DopeWars.js/) and send me a pull request.
+To contribute on this project, just fork [this repository](https://github.com/Prescrypto/PrescryptoWars.js/) and send a pull request.